Device-Type enablement

 In order to use this guide, you should already be familiar with the laam tool.

-Choosing the MIB
+Choosing a MIB

 Unless your Device-Type is already supported by an existing MIB, use the flylead MIB.